SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 ```

-Now we will use the tree class on the main function:
+Now we will use the tree class on the main method:

 ```java
  public static void main(String[] args) {